Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 The developed software provided for the coordinative work of examiners of Examination Departments, Formal Examination Department, Search and Information Systems Department and Procedure Automation Department.
 The Program resources provided monitoring of published documents classification.

 Coordinate indexing (domestic deep indexing systems, keyword indexing)

 EAPO does not use domestic keep indexing systems or keyword indexing

 EAPO uses indexing schemes within the framework of advanced level of IPC (8th edition).

 Bibliographic data and full-text processing

 Bibliographic data for applications and patents and full texts of patents are stored in database storage of IPDL HIVE2 system.
-All documents are automatically indexed on up-load to the database.
-IPDL HIVE2 system also allows extracting data in required format for further loading to other external search systems.
-For example, this extracted data is used in EAPO owned EAPATIS (See Chapter IV and V of this Report) and in Esp@cenet.
+The system allows extracting data in required format for further loading to other external search systems.
+For example, this extracted data is used in EAPATIS and in Esp@cenet.